awallef/threecake/README.md

 ## Updating

-Update CakePHP later with: `php composer.phar update` from inside your project directory.
+Update all you need later with: `php composer.phar update` from inside your project directory.

 ## What?